richardandersen/DSEDiagnosticAnalyticParser/README.md

 **MaxRowInExcelWorkBook** -- The maximum number of Excel rows in the whole workbook.
 If this limit is reached a new workbook is created.
 Default 1,000,000

 **LogExcelWorkbookFilter** -- This is a filter that is applied to only log entries when loading into Excel.
-The default it no value (null).
+The default is no value (null).
+See http://www.csharp-examples.net/dataview-rowfilter/ for more information.
 Below is an example of a filter:
-    "[Timestamp] >= #2016-08-01#"
+    "[Timestamp] >= #2016-08-01 15:30:00#"

     Filter Columns are:
   	  [Data Center], string, AllowDBNull